PIA VPN review

 Location | Download speed (Mbps) | Upload speed (Mbps) |

-Right off the bat – Private Internet Access is not the fastest VPN out there.
-If you want blazing fast speed, this provider might not always fulfill your needs to the max.
-Despite its high server count, it's not always able to deliver speeds that are as good as the ones of NordVPN or Surfshark.
-To get the optimal experience with PIA, you'll often have to pick the closest server to you.
-This again is unfortunate if you want to access, for example, streaming libraries from farther countries.
+Even though PIA has a high server count, it's not always able to deliver speeds that are as good as the ones of NordVPN or Surfshark.
+To get the optimal experience with PIA, I had to pick the servers closest to me.
+This again is unfortunate if I want to access, for example, streaming libraries from farther countries.

 This is how PIA's average download speed looks when compared to other top VPN providers: